superduper-io/superduper/docs/usage/models.md

 The aim of postprocessing is to provide outputs in a operationally useful form.
 However, often this form isn't directly amenable to insertion in the `DB`.
-For example, MongoDB doesn't support images or tensors natively.
+Datastores don't typically support images or tensors natively.
 Consequently each model takes the keyword `encoder`, allowing users to specify exactly how outputs are stored in the database as `bytes`, if not supported natively by the database.
 Read more [here](encoders).